glsignal/twingl-js/README.md

 update  | Update an attribute on the resource destroy | Destroy the resource permanently.

+Resources can be nested under a parent resource, such as a highlight being made on a context.
+This can also be specified when creating an instance of the resource, as mentioned below.

 #### Highlights

 Accessing Twingl highlights through this library is simple.
 Consider the